UkoeHB/bevy_simplenet/README.md

 - Tracing levels assume the server is trusted and clients are not trusted.
 - When defining a channel, it is recommended to write functions that spit out server/client factories.
 Those functions can reference the desired protocol version, e.g. the constant `env!("CARGO_PKG_VERSION")`.
 - Servers can use TLS via `ezsockets::tungstenite::Acceptor`.
 See [ezsockets](https://docs.rs/ezsockets/latest/ezsockets/) documentation.
+- A server or client message may fail to send if the underlying connection is broken.
+Clients can use the [`ezsockets::MessageSignal`] returned from [`Client::send()`] to track the status of a message.
+Message tracking is not available for servers.